-The large decrease in the climbing composite Mikania scandens observed in 2007 persisted during 2008 at MR-N. However, during 2009 and 2010, this vine was relatively robust and appeared as it had in years past.
-This annual vine, generally found clambering over narrowleaved cattails (Typha angustifolia) in the marshes, reached a near-peak in 2006, but in 2007 it fell to the lowest percent cover that has been observed during the study, less than a fifth of its previous year cover (see Tables 2 and 3).
+The large decrease in the climbing composite Mikania scandens observed in 2007 persisted during 2008 at MR-N. However, since 2009, this vine has been relatively robust and in 2011 appeared as it had in years past with a percent cover measured at 27.2, close to its all time high.
+This annual vine, generally found clambering over narrow-leaved cattails (Typha angustifolia) in the marshes, reached a near-peak in 2006, but in 2007 it fell to the lowest percent cover that has been observed during the study, less than a fifth of its previous year cover (see Tables 2 and 3).
 Although there was a slight increase in 2008 at MR-N, it remained in very low numbers when compared to previous years.
 During 2009, it was measured at 27.8 percent cover which is the highest level observed at this transect since 2006.
 In 2010, the species remained relatively stable at 26.7 percent cover.
+At MR-N, cattail cover of 36.7 percent was below the average for the study most likely due to the aforementioned storm.

 At MR-S, Mikania reached 54.2 percent cover in 2009; however in 2010, it retreated to 37.5 percent cover.
+In 2011 percent cover was measured at 28.3, down from the previous year, but within a normal range overall.
 This plant is closely associated with the cattails.
-At MR-N, cattail cover of 48.3 percent was near the average for the study and consistent with past years of monitoring.
-During 2007, the cattail cover of 55.8 percent at MR-S was the lowest yet observed in this study.
+During 2007, the cattail cover of 55.8 percent at MR-S was the lowest observed in this study until this year.
 Cattail cover at MR-S increased somewhat during the 2008 monitoring and was tallied at 63.3 percent.
 During 2009, cattail coverage was measured at 61.7 percent and in 2010 it was identical at 61.7 percent cover.
+In 2011, cover for cattails at MR-S was 53.3 percent, the lowest yet sampled, again likely due to the storm event.

 In past years, spotted jewelweed (Impatiens capensis) has shown a trend of continued dominance at both sites.
 However, in 2009, this species showed a dramatic drop at both MR-N where it was measured at 28.3 percent cover and at MR-S where percent cover was 27.5.
-This trend has continued into 2010 with percent cover at MR-N at 29.4 percent and at MR-S 32.5 percent.
-In 2008, percent cover was 55.6 at MR-N and 57.5 at MR-S. This annual is extremely variable from year to year at all the sites we have studied, thus the tally for this year is not considered to be indicative of any significant shifts in overall vegetation composition.
-The parasitic vine dodder (Cuscuta gronovii), which favors the succulent jewelweed as a host plant, showed an increase in cover in 2010 when compared with the previous year.
+This trend continued into 2010 with percent cover at MR-N at 29.4 percent and at MR-S 32.5 percent.
+In 2011, percent cover was 11.7 at MR-N and 5.8 at MR-S. Spotted jewelweed is a tender plant and its numbers were likely reduced dramatically by the storm.
+This annual is extremely variable from year to year at all the sites we have studied, thus the tally for this year is not considered to be indicative of any significant shifts in overall vegetation composition.
+The parasitic vine dodder (Cuscuta gronovii), which favors the succulent jewelweed as a host plant, showed an decrease in cover in 2011 when compared with the previous year.